Sarah Webb, SYLPN Founder

 Hello.
 My name is Sarah and I was diagnosed with Parkinson’s at the age of 39 years old.
 It was the biggest shock of my life and I still have days when I can’t believe it has happened to me.
 My husband and myself realised we needed to start a network, as we found there wasn’t much support for us when I was first diagnosed.
 It been going since December 2011 and it’s been amazing to see it grow.
 My goals are to help find that CURE, offer help & support to fellow Parkies, plus try and raise as much money and awareness of Young Onset Parkinson’s.

 I was 52 when diagnosed with Parkinson’s.
 As a very active and busy person it has taken quite some time to come to terms with Parkinson’s and an uncertain future.
 But sitting around worrying is not an option for me.
 Through SLYPN I hope to help develop mutual support and the enormous benefit of being able to share the ups and downs with people in a similar situation.
 I would also like to be involved in promoting a greater understanding of Parkinson’s and positive ways of coping with it.

 Kerry Wilson, Marketing

 When my mum was diagnosed with Parkinson’s at 53 we were shocked; wrongly we believed Parkinson’s only affected the elderly.
-That was 20 years ago & she continues to have struggles although it is well managed with a number of drugs, a positive outlook, yoga sessions, walking, travelling & spending time with family & friends.
+That was over 20 years ago & she continues to have struggles although it is well managed with a number of drugs, a positive outlook, yoga sessions, walking, travelling & spending time with family & friends.
 My background is in Marketing & when I came across an opportunity to join SLYPN I felt it was a perfect fit.
 I’ve been delighted to work on a number of fundraising projects for research and to find a cure.